microsoft/OfflineCrashDumpUefi/README.md

 - The dump will be present in the disk image file, `workspace\Build\EmulatorX64\DEBUG_VS2022\X64\disk.dmg`.
   - If encrypted, you can decrypt using the sample private key from `sample_keys.pfx` (password `abc123`).

+Note that there have been several recent bug fixes in EmulatorPkg.
+The OfflineDump code assumes that these bugs have been fixed.
+You may encounter hangs or errors if using an old version of EmulatorPkg.

 ## Future Directions

-At present, the `DUMP_WRITER` class is the top layer of the provided library.
-To create a dump, you construct a `DUMP_WRITER`, write sections, and close the dump writer.
+At present, the `OFFLINE_DUMP_WRITER` class is the top layer of the provided library.
+To create a dump, you construct a `OFFLINE_DUMP_WRITER`, write sections, and close the dump writer.

-In the future, the `DUMP_WRITER` will become a private implementation detail.
+In the future, the `OFFLINE_DUMP_WRITER` will become a private implementation detail.
 The top layer of the library will be a single `WriteDump` function that takes a `pDumpConfigurationProtocol` parameter.
-The `pDumpConfigurationProtocol` will point to a structure with all of the information needed to write the dump:
+`pDumpConfigurationProtocol` will point to a structure with all of the information needed to write the dump:

 - Required: CPU context data to be included in the dump.
 - Required: Dump reason data to be included in the dump.